The Hidden Language of the Nervous System: Understanding Your Animal Defences

 Behaviours: perfectionism, control, hyper-independence, quick temper, defensiveness.

-Example: You might find yourself working late into the night to “get it right” not because it’s urgent, but because stopping feels unsafe.
+Example: You might find yourself working late into the night to “get it right,” not because it’s urgent, but because stopping feels unsafe.

 Flight